cmbothwell/cmbothwell/README.md

 # Corey Bothwell

-Hello and welcome to my GitHub profile!
+Hello and welcome to my GitHub profile.
 My name is Corey, it's a pleasure to meet you.
-I am a young software engineer that loves to build!
+I am a young software engineer that loves to build.
 You've probably been linked here via a job application or resumé of mine given for a position at your company.

 I am a current Master's student at the University of Zurich expecting to graduate in Summer 2022.
 I study computer science and **represent a strong technical hire** for an ambitious startup or technology firm.